xdress/xdress/docs/other/pycon2014/abstract.rst

 :Python level: Intermediate

-:objectives: To teach people basic type theory concepts and that wrapping C/C++
+:objectives: To teach people basic type theory concepts, that wrapping C/C++
-    and building extension modules does not have to be painful and can have beautiful results.
+    extension modules does not have to be painful, and that the results can be very beautiful.

 :detailed abstract: XDress is an automatic wrapper generator for C/C++ written
     in pure Python.
 Currently, xdress may generate Python bindings (via Cython) for